 The checkbox Likely scenarios only can be selected after Scenarios has finished generating and plotting scenarios.
 This checkbox, which defaults to checked, limits the plotted scenarios, and the scenarios accessible from the scroller, to the most likely group of scenarios.
 Often, removing exceedingly unlikely events makes plots of the generated scenarios easier to digest and explain.
 However, if you wish to view unlikely scenarios such as tail events - so-called 'black swans' - then this can be accomplished by unchecking the Likely scenarios only box.
 The plot will be redrawn, and the scenario scroller refreshed, with the new unlikely scenarios added in.

-Specifically, the Summary statistics window contains the following statistics describing the value of the cell being explored: the mean, the median, the standard deviation, the skewness, the excess kurtosis, and a confidence interval calculator.
+Specifically, the Summary statistics window - for only one cell - contains the following statistics describing the value of the cell being explored: the mean, the median, the standard deviation, the skewness, the excess kurtosis, and a confidence interval calculator.
 Using the Significance box, a confidence for any desired level can be constructed; and using the Type box, the type of confidence interval selected can be desired.
 For example, entering 95% significance, and choosing a two-sided interval, generates an interval that the true value of the cell being explored can be assumed to lie in with 95% probability.
 Entering 90% significance, and choosing a left-sided interval, generates an upper bound that the true value of the cell being explored is less than with 90% probability.

 (Technically, these intervals are Bayesian credible intervals and not frequentist confidence intervals, as they are created using distributions which have learned from data, but the term 'confidence interval' is more commonly used and frequently is misused to refer to credible intervals, so we choose to use it here.)